NETWAYS/foreman-training/architecture/02_smart_proxy.md

 ****

-The Smart Proxy DHCP is used to add and remove host reservations to preconfigured subnets and allows to import them to foreman.
+The Smart Proxy DHCP is used to add and remove host reservations to preconfigured subnets and allows to import them to Foreman.

-On Linux typically a ISC compatible implementation is used to manage DHCP which allows to send commands via OMAPI.
-For Microsoft DHCP installation of the Smart Proxy on Windows Server system is required which needs netsh command installed and the user running the service needs administrative privileges, but the server does not need to be the DHCP server.
-For testing enviroments also an implementation for Libvirt using libvirt API to manage the dnsmasq underneath is available, a productive use is not recommended.
+On Linux typically an ISC compatible implementation is used to manage DHCP which allows to send commands via OMAPI.
+For Microsoft DHCP, the Smart Proxy must be installed on a Windows Server system which has the netsh command installed.
+The user running the service needs administrative privileges, but the server does not need to be the DHCP server.
+For testing environments an implementation for Libvirt using libvirt API to manage the dnsmasq underneath is available as well, a productive use is not recommended.

 Additional providers like Infoblox, Dnsmasq, Bluecat, and Device42 are available as plugins.